 A punching cradle is a useful tool to have around in one’s bindery.
 There are a lot of models available for purchase, but it’s quite simple to make one yourself using just a few tools and materials.
-I have a few in my bindery that range in size, but I find my collapsable punching cradle to be the most useful.
+I have a few in my bindery that range in size, but I find my collapsible punching cradle to be the most useful.
 Especially when I am traveling to teach workshops.

-The following tutorial will go through the steps to create your own collapsable punching cradle.
+The following tutorial will go through the steps to create your own collapsible punching cradle.
 I’ve including all of my measurements, but the best part about this tool is that you can customize it for your own purposes.
 This particular cradle will consist of a detachable cradle and 2 leg supports.
 The cradle will have two different size options, which makes this particular version even more versatile.
-I discovered this collapsable punching cradle while taking a private workshop with Monique Lallier.
+I discovered this collapsible punching cradle while taking a private workshop with Monique Lallier.
 She allowed me to take down the measurements and I made my own once I returned to my studio.

 – paper for covering (I used Lokta)

 – book cloth